-These special purpose aggregated financial statements are prepared for the Australian Charities and Not-for-profit Commission and comply with all of the recognition and measurement principles of Australian Accounting Standards except that the aggregated operations that comprise the Social Fund do not constitute a group for the purpose of AASB 10 Consolidated Financial Statements.
-The financial statement disclosures comply with the requirements of 'GPFS-Tier 2 SD' in accordance with 'AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities' adopted by the Australian Accounting Standards Board (AASB), the Australian Charities and Not-for-profit Commission Regulations 2013 (Cth).
+These special purpose aggregated financial statements are prepared for the Australian Charities and Notfor-profit Commission and comply with all of the recognition and measurement principles of Australian Accounting Standards except that the aggregated operations that comprise the Social Fund do not constitute a group for the purpose of AASB 10 Consolidated Financial Statements.
+The financial statement disclosures comply with the requirements of 'GPFS-Tier 2 SD' in accordance with 'AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities' adopted by the Australian Accounting Standards Board (AASB), the Australian Charities and Not-for-profit Commission Act (ACNC) 2012 (Cth) and the Australian Charities and Not-for-profit Commission Regulations 2022 (Cth).